opensearch-project/documentation-website/_observing-your-data/alerting/api.md

 Document-level monitors check whether individual documents in an index match trigger conditions.
 If so, the monitor generates an alert notification.
 When you run a query with a document-level monitor, the results are returned for each document that matches the trigger condition.
 You can create trigger conditions based on query names, query IDs, or tags that combine multiple queries.

-To learn more about per document monitors that function similarly to the document-level monitor API, see [Monitor types]({{site.url}}{{site.baseurl}}/monitoring-plugins/alerting/monitors/#monitor-types).
+To learn more about per document monitors that function similarly to the document-level monitor API, see [Monitors]({{site.url}}{{site.baseurl}}/observing-your-data/alerting/monitors/).

-### Search for monitor findings
+### Search the findings index

 You can use the Alerting search API operation to search the findings index `.opensearch-alerting-finding*` for available document findings with a GET request.
 By default, a GET request without path parameters returns all available findings.
-To learn more about monitor findings, see [Document findings]({{site.url}}{{site.baseurl}}/monitoring-plugins/alerting/monitors/#document-findings).

 To retrieve any available findings, send a GET request without any path parameters as follows: